Valéry Giscard d'Estaing: Africa

-Giscard continued de Gaulle's African policy and he supported delivering oil supplies to and from Africa.
+Giscard continued de Gaulle's African policy, and sought to maintain good relations with Middle East Muslim countries so that they would continue delivering oil to France.
 Senegal, Ivory Coast, Gabon, and Cameroon were the largest and most reliable African allies, and received most of the investments.
-In 1977, in the Opération Lamantin, he ordered fighter jets to deploy in Mauritania and suppress the Polisario guerrillas fighting against Mauritania.
+In 1977, in Opération Lamantin, he ordered fighter jets to deploy in Mauritania and suppress the Polisario guerrillas fighting against the Mauritanian government.

+The most important advisor on African affairs during the Giscard era was René Journiac, successor of Jacques Foccart at the Secretariat for African and Malagasy Affairs, which was renamed to the "African Department" (Cellule africaine).
+Journiac largely continued Foccart's approach of maintaining French influence in its former colonies through a web of personal relationships with African strongmen.
+In 1977, documents forgotten by the mercenary Bob Denard during a coup attempt in Benin suggested that Denard's group had received support from official channels, namely through Journiac.

-Most controversial was his involvement with the regime of Jean-Bédel Bokassa in the Central African Republic.
+Most controversial was Giscard's involvement with the regime of Jean-Bédel Bokassa in the Central African Republic.
 Giscard was initially a friend of Bokassa, and supplied the regime.
-However, the growing unpopularity of that government led Giscard to begin distancing himself from Bokassa.
+The growing unpopularity of that government led Giscard to begin distancing himself from Bokassa.
 In 1979's Operation Caban, French troops helped drive Bokassa out of power and restore former president David Dacko to power.
-This action was also controversial, particularly since Dacko was Bokassa's cousin and had appointed Bokassa as head of the military, and unrest continued in the Central African Republic leading to Dacko being overthrown in another coup in 1981.
+This action was also controversial, particularly given that Dacko was Bokassa's cousin and had appointed Bokassa as head of the military; and unrest continued in the Central African Republic, leading to Dacko being overthrown in another coup in 1981.

 The Diamonds Affair, known in France as l'affaire des diamants, was a major political scandal in the Fifth Republic.
 In 1973, while Minister of Finance, Giscard d'Estaing was given a number of diamonds by Bokassa.
 The affair was unveiled by the satirical newspaper Le Canard Enchaîné on 10 October 1979, towards the end of Giscard's presidency.

 In order to defend himself, Giscard d'Estaing claimed to have sold the diamonds and donated the proceeds to the Central African Red Cross.
-He expected CAR authorities to confirm the story.
+He expected CARC authorities to confirm the story.
 However, the head of the local Red Cross society, Jeanne-Marie Ruth-Rolland, publicly denied the French claims.
 Ruth-Rolland was quickly dismissed from her post in what she described as a "coup de force" by Dacko.
 The saga contributed to Giscard losing his 1981 reelection bid.

+Soviet Union

+Giscard d'Estaing fancied himself a peace-maker with the Soviet Union and their embroilment in Afghanistan.
+At their summit in May 1980, he proposed an arrangement that would see Leonid Brezhnev partially withdraw his forces and thought the latter had agreed, only to be humiliated in front of his G7 partners when Brezhnev fooled him with a lie.
+His Socialist rival, François Mitterrand, acidly observed in the National Assembly that he was the "petit télégraphiste de Varsovie" ("little telegraph operator from Warsaw").